influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure-password-hashing.md

 ## Change password hashing algorithm

+Complete the following steps
-To change the password hashing algorithm used by an existing InfluxDB Enterprise cluster:
+to change the password hashing algorithm used by an existing InfluxDB Enterprise cluster:

 1. Ensure all meta and data nodes are running InfluxDB Enterprise 1.9.3 or later.
 2. Edit the meta and data node configuration files as in the [example above](#example-configuration).
 2. Restart each meta and node to pick up the configuration change.
 3. Change each password.
-This will store each password in the new hash format.
+   For all existing usernames within the cluster, the passwords *must* be updated in order for the new hashing algorithm to be applied.
+   Otherwise, the previous algorithm will continue to be used.